 - On what pages do they occur?

 Learn which of your HTTP requests, i.e. requests issues via the

 fetch APIs, are slow or

 problematic.
 Selecting a specific origin provides insight into throughput and latency, as well as error rates and

 Often it's important to isolate specific pages and analyze their performance.
 This view is also a great one to find your page with the most traffic, or the slowest response times.

 After selecting a specific page, you see all of the metrics just for this single page.

 View a list of all your configured Smart Alerts.
 Click on an alert to view it's configuration, modify it, or view it's revision history.
 If required, you can also disable or remove the alert.

 For information on how to add an alert, see Adding Smart Alerts.

 Beacon data can be used to filter and group.
-Filters are connected with AND logic operator so a beacon needs to match all the filters.
 The default grouping depends on the selected beacon type.
 Grouping can be removed to inspect the individual beacon that match filters.